 Walk-in showers are appealing providing you still have at least one bath in the home.
 Make sure you use suitable materials too, like bathroom paint and cleanable flooring.

 Extend the kitchen

-For many people, the kitchen is the heart of the home, and extending yours to allow for extra surface space or a social area will add that all-important wow factor.
+For many people, the kitchen is the heart of the home, and effectively renovating the kitchen like extending yours to allow for extra surface space or a social area will add that all-important wow factor.

 You can also extend your kitchen to the outdoors because outdoor kitchens increase the value of a home.
+It’s recommended to seek the assistance of a qualified appliance repair service if you encounter any problems with your kitchen appliances.
 If you maintain your outdoor kitchen well and keep your appliances like outdoor griddles clean on a regular basis, it should last you at least ten years.
 In this manner, you may host barbecues, take part in gatherings and social activities with friends and family, or prepare food for yourself outside.

 Tidy up any outdoor space

 Demand for outdoor space has shot up in recent times in response to people’s cramped lockdown experiences.
 If yours is looking tired or messy, upgrading it could be the final selling point that convinces someone to pull the trigger.